Exabyte-io/documentation/docs/entities-general/actions/advanced-search.md

 # Execute Query

-Once all the logical statements and operators have been inserted as part of the desired overall flow, the resulting advanced search can be executed by clicking the `Search` button, and the corresponding search results will then be displayed.
+Once all the logical statements and operators have been inserted as part of the desired overall flow, the resulting advanced search can be executed by clicking `Search`, and the corresponding search results are then displayed.
 Alternatively, the entire logical flow can be reverted to its original basic appearance with the neighbouring `Reset` button.